cityofasheville/bedrock2/README.md

 In Bedrock a _blueprint_ is the standard representation of an asset that can be used to create a table in a database or validate data at an API interface.
 For now we only have two commands available, one to create a new blueprint based on an existing table and one to create a table based on a blueprint file.

+The connection variables used here refer to connections defined in the ```managed-data-assets``` S3 bucket.

 To create a database table based on a blueprint, run either of these commands (they are equivalent)

     bedrock blueprint create-table -c mdastore1 -b employee.1.0 -t internal2.ejtmp